-How to stay up to date on terrible news without burning out
+How to stay up-to-date on terrible news without burning out

 “It’s really important for us to give ourselves permission to set boundaries about our news consumption and social media,” says Kristen Choi, an assistant professor of health policy and management at UCLA and a psychiatric nurse who works with kids and adults.
 “That constant influx of traumatic images and content can really wear on our minds.”

-Many people are already burned out from two years of the pandemic, says Choi, and their reserves for coping and dealing with stress are low right now.
+Many people are already burned out from two years of the pandemic, Choi says, and their reserves for coping and dealing with stress are low right now.
 It’s a recipe for anxiety and depression.
 On top of that, constant exposure to violence and negative news can warp our thinking.
 It can give people a negative bias in how they view the world.
 Choi says it can cause people to see everything in absolutes — for example, thinking that if they take a break from the news that means they don’t care about the issue.
 Finally, it can lead people to think the worst possible outcome is going to happen, known as catastrophizing.

 Take time for self-care